FranklinSites.com Hiking Guide

 Looking north from Mt.
 Flagg at Mt.
 Chocorua and Mt.
 Washington

 Directions to trailhead: Take 171 southeast from Route 25, past Castle in the Clouds.
 Take a left onto Canaan Road.
 The Flagg Mountain Trail trailhead is located downhill, beyond the farm house at Camp Merrowvista.
 Permission should be attained to park there (the camp should be avoided when in session).
 The Camp is located at the end of Canaan Road.
 The Big Ball Mountain Trail trailhead is located on McDuffee Road (a left off Canaan Road before the camp).
-There is some room to park on the left side of McDuffee Road at the bottom of the hill.
+There is some room to park on the left side of McDuffee Road at the bottom of the hill, though it is recommended that hikers park at the McDuffee Road-Canaan Road intersection (please do not block any driveways or logging roads).
 The unmarked trailhead is also on the left (actually a seldom used dirt road), a few dozen vertical feet up McDuffee Road, across the street from a house.

 Back to Big Ball Mountain Profile